Academics

 • Cooking Academy (Pre-K–2nd)

-Cooking Academy: Pre-K–2nd (3:30 p.m.-4:30 p.m.)
+Cooking Academy: Pre-K – 2nd (3:30 p.m. – 4:30 p.m.)

 Instructor: ACE Enrichment

-Class Description: Welcome to our delightful Cooking Class for young chefs in Pre-K through 2nd Grade!
+Class Description: Welcome to our delightful Cooking Class for young chefs in Pre-K – 2nd Grade!
 In this interactive and hands-on cooking adventure, children will learn the basics of food preparation, kitchen safety, and healthy eating habits.
 Our cooking class is designed to spark children's curiosity about food, encourage creativity in the kitchen, and instill a love for cooking that will last a lifetime.

 Instructor: Welcome to ACE Enrichment, an esteemed leader among enrichment providers in Los Angeles, having earned the trust of independent schools across the region.
 All ACE teachers are seasoned professionals in their fields, offering a creative and enjoyable learning approach that cultivates a profound appreciation for various subjects among their students.
 ACE Enrichment prioritizes the comprehensive growth of students, nurturing critical thinking skills, creativity, and curiosity.
 The teachers foster a positive and nurturing atmosphere, ensuring each student receives personalized attention and unwavering support, regardless of their chosen program.
 With a strong focus on cultivating creativity and enthusiasm, ACE Enrichment makes the learning process engaging and enjoyable.
 Through interactive activities and hands-on experiences, students actively participate in their education, making the concepts come alive and sparking a lifelong passion for learning.